May 12 – 15, 2022

-Traditional paddling in the mid-west USA continues to grow in support and passion.
-For many years the Traditional Paddler’s Gathering has provided a great venue at the end of each season for traditional paddlers to get together and share their knowledge and passions.
 In 2014, in response to the continued growth in Traditional Paddling, a few local paddlers decided to hold an event at the beginning of the paddling season and so Qajaq Camp was born.
-This year, in 2016, the event is being held for a third year.
-Start your paddling season at Qajaq Camp and end it at the Traditional Paddlers Gathering for a perfect season of Greenland Paddling.
+In 2022, the event is being held for a eighth year.

-Qajaq Camp organizers are proud supporters of Qajaq USA and Qaanat Katuffiat.
+In 2018 Qajaq Camp became a sanctioned event of Qajaq USA.
 If you are interested in learning more about all aspects of Greenland kayaking consider supporting Qajaq USA and Qaannat Katuffiat.
 Qajaq USA is a nonprofit membership organization that is officially recognized by Qaannat Kattuffiat (The Greenland Kayaking Association).
 Qajaq USA is committed to supporting Qaannat Kattuffiat and their efforts to preserve, study and promote the traditions and techniques of Greenland kayaking while seeking to further the appreciation and development of Greenland-style kayaking in the United States.